wedding season

 Photo-Illustration: by The Cut; Photos: Retailers

-The only thing harder than decoding wedding dress codes and trying to figure out what shoes are “beach formal” is deciding what are the best wedding-gift ideas for newlyweds.
-Now that vaccines are widely available and the country is back open, some postponed weddings are still waiting to be celebrated.
-If the invitations are flying at you faster than a freshly launched bridal bouquet, you’re not alone.
+The only thing harder than deciphering wedding dress codes and trying to figure out what shoes are “beach formal” is the struggle to find the best wedding gifts for newlyweds.
+Now that it’s officially summer, wedding season is in full swing.
+If the invitations are flying at you faster than a freshly launched bridal bouquet and you’re starting to spiral about finding the perfect wedding-gift ideas, you’re not alone.

 Best Wedding Gifts Under $100